Volunteer spotlight on Maarina Budd

 My next adventure with Thames21 was at Newcastle Dock, East London, for another litter survey.
 Here, I was happy to help Zara (Thames Monitoring Officer) and AJ set out survey lanes to monitor different areas of the Thames foreshore, even though it was cold and very windy that day.
 Still had fun though!

-How long have I been volunteering for Thames21?
+How long have you been volunteering for Thames21?

 About two years now.
 I have taken part in four Thames21 volunteer days and I absolutely love taking part in them.
 It is a great way to make new friends, catch up with old friends, have a giggle, do something positive, help the environment and reconnect with the surroundings around you.